NEED TO MAKE UP A FULL EVENING’S THEATRICAL ENTERTAINMENT?

 OFFERING A TALK PLUS A PRESENTATION

-GEORGE BERNARD SHAW: PLAYING THE CLOWN is available in a two-act version, allowing venues to boost
+GEORGE BERNARD SHAW: PLAYING THE CLOWN is also available in a two-act version, allowing venues to boost

 takings with sales of alcoholic drinks, coffees and ice creams in the interval.
-All of the other talks and
+Otherwise talks and

-presentations last for 45 minutes, the regulation length for most clubs, societies, lunches etc..
+presentations are planned for 45 minutes, the regulation length for most clubs, societies, lunches etc..

-The enterprising UNDER GROUND THEATRE in Eastbourne asked about a possible ‘full evening’s programme’.
+The enterprising UNDER GROUND THEATRE in Eastbourne requested a ‘full evening’s programme’,

 They staged this on 3rd March 2017, and the local newspaper’s review is copied below.

 Brian’s latest book SEARCHING FOR MY TAMBOURINE is now available.

 A Double Bill coupling the promotional talk AROUND THE WORLD IN EIGHTY PLAYS with any of the